awsdocs/amazon-s3-developer-guide/doc_source/intro-lifecycle-rules.md

       In a versioning\-suspended bucket, the expiration action causes Amazon S3 to create a delete marker with null as the version ID\.
 This delete marker replaces any object version with a null version ID in the version hierarchy, which effectively deletes the object\.

 In addition, Amazon S3 provides the following actions that you can use to manage noncurrent object versions in a versioned bucket \(that is, versioning\-enabled and versioning\-suspended buckets\)\.
 + **NoncurrentVersionTransition** action element – Use this action to specify how long \(from the time the objects became noncurrent\) you want the objects to remain in the current storage class before Amazon S3 transitions them to the specified storage class\.
-For more information about transitioning objects, see [Supported Transitions and Related Constraints](lifecycle-transition-general-considerations.md#lifecycle-general-considerations-transition-sc)\.
+For more information about transitioning objects, see [Supported transitions and related constraints](lifecycle-transition-general-considerations.md#lifecycle-general-considerations-transition-sc)\.
 + **NoncurrentVersionExpiration** action element – Use this action to specify how long \(from the time the objects became noncurrent\) you want to retain noncurrent object versions before Amazon S3 permanently removes them\.
 The deleted object can't be recovered\.

   This delayed removal of noncurrent objects can be helpful when you need to correct any accidental deletes or overwrites\.
 For example, you can configure an expiration rule to delete noncurrent versions five days after they become noncurrent\.
 For example, suppose that on 1/1/2014 10:30 AM UTC, you create an object called `photo.gif` \(version ID 111111\)\.
 On 1/2/2014 11:30 AM UTC, you accidentally delete `photo.gif` \(version ID 111111\), which creates a delete marker with a new version ID \(such as version ID 4857693\)\.
 You now have five days to recover the original version of `photo.gif` \(version ID 111111\) before the deletion is permanent\.
 On 1/8/2014 00:00 UTC, the Lifecycle rule for expiration executes and permanently deletes `photo.gif` \(version ID 111111\), five days after it became a noncurrent version\.